Deal with customer queries and complaints in a retail environment

 Guidance for achieving higher grades

-• 💡Use real-world examples in your answers.
-For instance, when explaining how to handle a customer complaint, describe a specific scenario and the steps you would take.
-This shows practical understanding.
+- 💡Use real-world examples in your answers.
+For instance, when discussing customer service, describe a specific situation where you handled a difficult customer and explain the steps you took.
+This shows practical understanding and earns higher marks.

 Common Mistakes